Full-Stack-Fluency/OpenImg-FrontEnd/README.md

 ## Summary of idea:
 - Users are able to create images via the OpenAI DALL·E 2 API

-## What problem or pain point does it solve? a.
-Keep it high level without going into too much detail.
-(3-4 sentences is enough)
+## What problem or pain point does it solve?
 - Art for people that aren't artist.

 ## Minimum Viable Product (MVP) definition.